tpasson/sw-go-logger-lib/README.md

 # Logger Package
-The `logger` package provides a logging utility that allows you to log messages with different severity levels.
+The `logger` package provides a logging utility that allows you to log messages with different structuring.
 It includes features for structured logging.
 ## Usage

 1. In your project, open a terminal or command prompt and navigate to the root directory of your Go project.